-Paragraph 8.S.7, Sector S Air Transportation of the 2015 MSGP does contain benchmark values for biochemical oxygen demand, chemical oxygen demand, ammonia and pH; however, only air transportation facilities that use more than 100,000 gallons of aircraft deicing chemicals and/or 100 tons of urea are required to complete benchmark monitoring.
+Section 8.S.8, Sector-Specific Benchmarks of the 2021 MSGP includes benchmark values for biochemical oxygen demand, chemical oxygen demand, ammonia and pH; however, only air transportation facilities that use more than 100,000 gallons of aircraft deicing chemicals and/or 100 tons of urea are required to complete benchmark monitoring.
 Peterson AFB currently does not use more than 100,000 gallons of aircraft deicing fluid or more than 100 tons of urea, so benchmark monitoring is not currently required.